 Directors’ Pension Adviser Cambridge

-Did you know that a Self-Invested Personal Pension (SIPP) or Small Self-Administered Scheme (SSAS) can invest in business assets like commercial property and even make loans back to your Company?
+Did you know that a Self-Invested and Small Self-Administered pension scheme can invest in business assets like commercial property and make loans back to your Company?

 "My business is my pension"

-That’s a common misconception.
-You may be fortunate and sell your business one day, but many businesses are so dependent on one or two individuals and that they may not be attractive to a buyer once you retire.
-Also, let’s be honest, some businesses fail or get wound up when the directors retire.
+You may be fortunate and sell your business one day, but let’s be honest, some businesses fail or simply get wound up when the directors retire.

 Directors’ pensions are normally funded by company contributions only